 If you are considered a high-risk driver and are currently paying a high auto insurance premium, you may be able to earn some discounts through having your driving habits recorded and reported to the insurance company through a usage-based auto insurance program such as Drivewise.

-While the company advertises savings up to 30 percent, you should not except to receive the full discount available unless you drive very little and only during the morning hours in areas where you will not have to apply your bakes quickly.
+You should not except to receive the full discount available unless you drive very little and only during the morning hours in areas where you will not have to apply your bakes quickly.
 Average savings reported by customers using the Drivewise Program by Allstate are approximately 14 percent per vehicle.
-Over 10 percent of new Allstate customers opt to participate in the program.